boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 ![Properties pane](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/properties-pane.png)

-You can see the list of properties available for the widget with default value.
+You can view the list of properties that are available for the widget with the default value.

 #### General Settings